-You can submit a self-assessment application for a PLC, non-hazardous chemicals and non-hazardous polymers.
-However, your application will not be accepted if the chemical or polymer can be predicted to be persistent and bioaccumulative, or if there are breakdown products that can be predicted to be persistent and bioaccumulative.
+You can also submit self-assessment applications for non-hazardous chemicals and non-hazardous polymers.
+However, we will not accept your application if the chemical or polymer can be predicted to be persistent and bioaccumulative, or if there are breakdown products that can be predicted to be persistent and bioaccumulative.

 Even though you do not submit it with your application, as a notifier you must hold supporting data for a period of five years for audit purposes.